 The prostate gland is a small but important gland in the male reproductive system.
-Its main job is to produce secretions that make up part of the semen protecting and enriching the sperm.
+It produces secretions that help to protect the semen and enrich the sperm.
 The prostate gland sits just below the bladder and surrounds the neck of the bladder and the beginning of the urethra (the tube through which you pass urine).

 Prior to the operation you would have discussed important aspects of the surgery.
 The way your surgery is approached depends upon the extent of the disease.
 The aim of the surgery is to remove all prostate cancer as well as maintain urinary control and sexual function.

 In order to maintain urinary control, as much bladder neck and urethra is preserved as possible.
 Return of sexual function after radical prostatectomy depends upon preservation of the nerves that travel alongside the prostate down to the penis (nerve sparing).
 In many cases we are able to

 preserve these nerves.
 It relies on very careful separation of the nerve containing tissue (neurovascular bundle) from the prostate.
 In the setting of more aggressive disease, nerve sparing may not be advised as it could increase the risk of leaving disease behind.

 The pelvic lymph nodes are located on the side wall of the pelvis.
 Prostate cancer can spread to these lymph nodes if more aggressive or advanced.
 If there is a risk of the lymph nodes being involved, then removal of these nodes will be advised.

 Preparation for the procedure includes learning about the pelvic floor and pelvic floor exercises.
 This usually involves an appointment with a continence nurse.
 A pre-operative appointment will usually be made to meet with your anaesthetist.
 Pre-operative blood and urine tests will be arranged.